bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/01 - simple (value and label)/README.md

 ### Create the outputs from config

 - download any of the `config 01 - *` config files in your favorite format: `json`, `json5`, or `yaml`
-  - `json5` and `yaml` allow comments, standard json doesn't
+  - `json5` and `yaml` allow comments, standard `json` doesn't
     - I recommend `json5` or `yaml` for this reason, especially if you intend to share your configs with others
-    - and you will find some detailed explanations in the example files provided here
+    - you will find some detailed explanations in the json5 / yaml example files provided here
 - in `Output Config: Load`, click on `Load output config`, and select the config file

 At this point, you should see something like this (example with the `.yaml` config file):